hyohyo814/slots_project/README.md

 or simply with ```make```

 # Future plans
-*Will be added in the future
+- A single file that can be copied into the Arduino IDE for users without a linux system